 What are the implementation provisions?

-Dogs aged between 9 and 13 months (inclusive) are permitted for entry.
+Dogs aged between 9 months and 8 years are permitted for entry.

 While the assessment is being taken voluntarily (until BV May 2017), dogs that do not fit in this time window can also be entered.
 For cases where a dog has not been entered for a character judgment at the right age with good reason, it is planned that they can subsequently be entered for a character judgment, regardless of age (re-entrant).
 This also applies to dogs bred abroad or dogs acquired when they are older who are then destined to be used for breeding in Germany.
 In both cases, a five-month waiting period automatically comes into force between passing the character judgment and the work element of the ZAP (similar to initially entering breeding programs aged between 13 and 18 months).